LEARNAcademy/week-6-assessment/interview-questions.md

 Then, research the question to expand on your answer.
 Even if you feel you have answered the question completely on your own, there is always something more to learn.
 Write your researched answer in your OWN WORDS.

-1. As a developer, I am creating a Rails application with a model called Cohort that has_many students, but OOPS!
+1. As a developer, I am creating a Rails application with a model called Cohort and a model called Student.
+The cohort model has_many students, but OOPS!
 I forgot to add the foreign key.
 How can I fix this mistake?
 What is the name of the foreign key?
 Would the foreign key be on the Cohort model or the Student model?

 Your answer: